French court clears director Polanski of defamation against British actor who accused him of rape - ExBulletin

 Polanski, known for classics like Rosemary's Baby, Chinatown and The Pianist, also suggested to Paris Match that Lewis was a poor liar and may have falsely accused him out of frustration.

-Lewis first went public with his accusations against Polanski in 2010, alleging that he had sexually abused me in the worst possible way when I was just 16 years old, referencing a 1983 incident in Paris during of a casting session for his film Pirates.
+Louis made public for the first time his accusations against Polanski in 2010, alleging that he had sexually abused me in the worst possible way when I was just 16 years old, referring to an incident that occurred in 1983 in Paris during a casting session for his Pirates movie.

 When her defamation trial was heard in Paris in March, Lewis said she did not file a rape complaint against Polanski in 2010 because too much time had passed for her allegations to be heard, noted Tuesday the court in a summary of its decision.

 The filmmaker has faced several other sexual assault accusations that allegedly occurred over several decades, including a notable case from 1977 where he was accused of raping a 13-year-old girl in the United States.
-He pleaded guilty to unlawful sexual intercourse with a minor, but fled to Europe in 1978 before his sentencing could take place.
+He pleaded guilty to illegal sexual intercourse with a minor, but fled to Europe in 1978 before his conviction could take place.

 Associated Press journalists Thomas Adamson and Nicolas Garriga contributed.